stfc/jupyter-linker-extension/linker_extension/tests/README.md

 depend on [CasperJS](http://casperjs.org/), which in turn requires a recent version of [PhantomJS](http://phantomjs.org/).

+To install PhantomJS and CasperJS

+`npm install phantomjs-prebuilt casperjs`

 To run all of the JavaScript tests do:

 ```